The Imperative of Timely Action: Bridging Divides and Safeguarding TIRA

 • Standard operating procedures (SOPs) for law enforcement to manage security during elections.

+VII.
 Conclusion: Bridging the Divide and Securing Tigray’s Future

 TIRA must act swiftly and resolutely to bridge the gap between governance efforts and public expectations.
 Concrete actions including strategic leadership appointments, local elections, inclusive reforms, and transparent governance are essential to ensure lasting stability.